 Recipes for both lectin-free Scandinavian meatballs and curry sauce are below in the recipe card.

-To give you an overview of the changes I made in the meatballs.
-I replaced milk and cream with coconut milk, but used much less.
-I used a Japanese sweet potato (the one with purple skin and white flesh) in place of a normal potato.
-Breadcrumbs were replaced with almond flour and I followed my gut instinct when it came to quantities and proportions.
+To give you an overview of the changes I made to the meatballs, I replaced milk and cream with coconut milk but used much less than is usually required; I used a Japanese sweet potato (the one with purple skin and white flesh) instead of a normal potato.
+Breadcrumbs were replaced with almond flour, and I followed my gut instinct regarding quantities and proportions.

 If you like this ‘boller i karry recipe’/healthy meatballs recipe, you should also check out my: